BjornFS/SIF-Tools/README.md

-# SIF-Toolkit
+# SIF-Tools

-SIF-Toolkit is an extremely light-weight Python toolkit designed to read `.sif` data files from an Andor Solis spectrometer.
+SIF-Tools is an extremely light-weight Python toolkit designed to read `.sif` data files from an Andor Solis spectrometer.
 This toolkit includes a set of utilities for opening, analyzing, and plotting data from `.sif` files, providing a convenient way to handle spectrometer data in scientific workflows.

 This Toolkit is borrows, and is adapted, from [sif_parser](https://github.com/fujiisoup/sif_parser) by [fujiisoup](https://github.com/fujiisoup).